-In honor of my Japanese friends, including Mona, Marcus, Andy, Eric and so many others – today’s TFD recipe celebrates the Japanese national dish of curry.
+In honor of my Japanese friends, including Marcus, Andy, Eric and so many others – today’s TFD recipe celebrates the Japanese national dish of curry.

-Curry was actually introduced to Japan during the Meiji era (1868–1912) by the British, at a time when India was under their administration.
+The dish was actually introduced to Japan during the Meiji era (1868–1912) by the British, at a time when India was under their administration.

 As curry was introduced to Japan via English cuisine, it was originally considered to be a Western recipe.
 Western-style curry draws its influence from stews mixed with curry powder, which were popular among members of the British Navy.
 The Imperial Japanese Navy adopted curry from the Royal Navy, and now the Japan Maritime Self-Defense Force’s Friday menu is curry.